 Introduction

 The NHS 2-week-wait (2WW) pathway was designed to ensure that patients with suspected cancer are assessed urgently by specialist services.
-In dermatology, the pathway plays a critical role in identifying melanoma and other skin cancers early — when treatment outcomes are significantly better.
+In dermatology, this pathway — widely referred to as the 2 week wait dermatology referral pathway — plays a critical role in identifying melanoma and other skin cancers early, when treatment outcomes are significantly better.
 But over the last decade, the system has come under increasing pressure, not because clinicians are doing the wrong thing, but because skin cancer referrals have risen dramatically while the number of confirmed cancers has not increased at the same pace.

 A decade of rising referrals